I fostered cats for a few months... here's how you can care for dogs, rabbits etc too (all for free)

 - Have written permission from your landlord if you live in rented accommodation.

-Dogs Trust also runs the Freedom Project, which needs volunteers to foster dogs belonging to families fleeing domestic abuse, until they can be reunited.
+Dogs Trust is still recruiting for a separate scheme – the Freedom Project, which needs volunteers to foster dogs belonging to families fleeing domestic abuse, until they can be reunited.
 This is because many refuges can't accept pets.

 Cats Protection also runs Paws Protect, a scheme to help foster cats belonging to families escaping domestic abuse.
-It currently only operates and needs carers in the south east of England (Bedfordshire, Berkshire, Buckinghamshire, Essex, Hertfordshire, Kent, London, Surrey and Sussex).
+Although it's not currently recruiting for this scheme due to high volumes of applications, this may be one to keep an eye on in the future when it opens up applications again – though it currently only operates in the south east of England (Bedfordshire, Berkshire, Buckinghamshire, Essex, Hertfordshire, Kent, London, Surrey and Sussex).

 This is a slightly different form of fostering.
 The charity Guide Dogs uses volunteers in a number of different roles to help it train guide dogs for blind or partially sighted people.
 It recruits: